 Many comment letters were sent to the county and cities when general plans were updated.
 Letters were also sent to the Local Agency Formation Commission (LAFCO) when farmland was requested to be changed to residential zoning.
 Lobbying to protect farmland was also done at the State Capitol in Sacramento, where the VLA joined with California Climate and Ag Network partnership.

-In honor of Rochelle Koch and her husband, Peter Koch for all their support, the VLA started a UC Merced scholarship in 2015 which is awarded annually.
+An annual scholarship awarded to a UC Merced student began in 2015 in In honor of Rochelle Koch and her husband, Peter Koch for all their support, the VLA.

 For many years the VLA promoted a Green Tour to educate about energy, water and economical ways to save and conserve.
 Partners included Master Gardeners, Sierra Club, Extreme Solar Solutions, East Merced Resource Conservation District, UC Merced and individuals who had built and developed their gardens to save water and energy.